-- Shimoda Action X– This is now my go-to camera backpack and I love it.
+- Shimoda Action X – This is now my go-to camera backpack and I love it.
 It’s honestly as close to as perfect a camera bag can get for travel.
-I like the LowePro and the Burton, but if I have to chuck all my other bags out and keep one, this would be it.
+I liked the LowePro and the Burton, but if I have to chuck all my other bags out and keep one, this would be it – hands down.

 - Lowepro ProTactic 450 AW ii – I broke my Burton bag and couldn’t replace it where I was.
-So, I got the Lowepro ProTactic 450AW ii and I really like it.
+So, I got the Lowepro ProTactic 450AW ii and I really liked it.
 It’s tough, and definitely does the trick.
+But, not quite perfect.

 - Burton F-Stop Camera Bag – I wish it had a bit more space up top.
-But, to date, it’s the best camera bag I’ve found.
+But pretty comfortable and rugged.

 - Abobe Lightroom Classic